 What Will I Feel Like after Wisdom Teeth Removal Surgery?

 On the first day after surgery, you may experience some minor bleeding and discomfort.
 A variable amount of swelling can be expected following the surgery.
 This swelling usually peaks on the fourth day and should begin resolving on the fifth day.
 You can limit the amount of swelling you will have by using ice on your face for the first two days after surgery.
 You can apply moist heat to your face on the day allowing your muscles to relax so you are able to open wider.

 Most of the time you will want to limit your activities for a few days.
 We ask that you follow your post-operative instructions closely.
 Doing so will make you as comfortable as possible during the first few days following your procedure.
 Please allow time for your body to begin healing before resuming an active social, academic, or athletic schedule.
 Most patients feel like they are over the hump and on their way to recovery in 2 to 5 days.

 As with any medical procedure, there can be complications or an unanticipated result.
 Some complications that patients undergoing Wisdom Tooth Removal may experience include: Damage to the sensory nerve that supplies sensation to the lips and tongue, sinus communication, infections, and dry sockets.
-Dr. Kienle, Dr. Steinkeler, Dr. Gunawardena and Dr. Inverso will review relevant post-operative events with you and answer any questions during your consultation.
+Dr. Kienle, Dr. Steinkeler and Dr. Gunawardena will review relevant post-operative events with you and answer any questions during your consultation.